|MSc High Performance Buildings||MSc Civil Engineering|

 The normal minimum qualification is an upper second-class bachelor's degree (2.1) from a UK university in engineering, science, mathematics, or a discipline related to building.
 Other qualifications supplemented with relevant industrial experience will also be considered.

 International students require a suitable academic profile as well as an English language score of IELTS 6.5 or equivalent.
+English language requirements.
+We welcome applicants with international qualifications.
+To view other accepted qualifications please refer to our tariff glossary.

 If you would like additional information please contact email@example.com.